adamsilver/fdpb/05-an-inbox.md

 The trouble with using a checkbox is that they don't signal what they do.
 Like select boxes, they are associated with collecting data for submission.
 We should match peoples's expectation by using the same interface component for the same job.
 In doing so, the interface becomes familiar and consistent which speaks to principle 3, *Be consistent*.

-Like the menu button, we can use the `<button>` element again to create a true toggle button.
+Like the menu button described above, we can use the `<button>` element again to create a true toggle button.
 What's missing is that buttons don't have the concept of *toggling*, but we can enrich their semantics with ARIA.

 ```HTML
 <button type="button" aria-pressed="false">Select all</button>